Delaware Military Academy

 The Delaware Military Academy (DMA) is a publicly-funded charter high school in unincorporated New Castle County, Delaware and has a Wilmington postal address.
 The Academy was founded in 2003 by Charles Baldwin, a retired Master Chief Petty Officer from the United States Navy, and Jack Wintermantel, a retired Colonel from the United States Army.
-All students are required to participate in the Naval Junior Reserve Officers Training Corps, or NJROTC; DMA is the first successful all-JROTC military charter school in the US.
+All students are required to participate in the Navy Junior Reserve Officers Training Corps, or NJROTC; DMA is the first successful all-JROTC military charter school in the US.
 DMA offers grades nine through twelve and has been designated a Blue Ribbon School.

 Organization

 All DMA students are referred to as cadets and the school is organized to reflect that of the US military and JROTC standards.
 While there are typical academic teachers and administrators, a number of faculty are retired from the military, and there are seven Naval Science Instructors (NSIs), six of whom teach, who oversee the military aspect of the school.
-Students are divided into two Regiments (Alpha and Bravo) and each Regiment is divided into two Battalions with four Companies each.
+Students are divided into one Regiment and each Regiment is divided into two Battalions(Alpha and Bravo) with four Companies each.
 Ranks are given based on honor, seniority, and academic excellence, with the highest student rank being the Regimental Commander.